r00ta/myWriteUps/0x00CTF2017/pwn_left/README.md

 # left - 0x00CTF 2017

-First at all execute `file` command on the binary (the libc is already provided by the organizers of the CTF)
+First of all execute `file` command on the binary (the libc is already provided by the organizers of the CTF)
 ```bash
 $ file guessme
 guessme: ELF 64-bit LSB executable, x86-64, version 1 (SYSV), dynamically linked, interpreter /lib64/ld-linux-x86-64.so.2, for GNU/Linux 2.6.32, BuildID[sha1]=92b1d84ee22b7c92dc80fac971bdc7f6cd0e3672, stripped